LiviuLvu/liviulvu.github.io/README.md

 Learning javascript

-This is a live preview selection of my tests and tutorials: http://liviulvu.github.io/
+This is a preview of my tutorials and some small projects made with javascript and related frontend technologies: http://liviulvu.github.io/

-Frameworks I used: Angular.js, Meteor.js, Bootstrap 3
+JS Frameworks tested: Angular1.js, Meteor.js, Bootstrap3, Phaser.js
-Other technologies: NPM (Node Package Manager, Grunt)
+Other technologies:
+Node Package Manager
+Grunt and related automation tasks
+Stylus for CSS
+Sublime Text 3